-Global interconnectivity, imagined and material worlds, aspirations, kinship/relatedness, anthropology of travel and tourism, migration and diaspora, imaginaries of responsibility & mutual intelligibility, social identities, cultural constitution of the self, heritage, ethnographic theory and epistemology.
-Portuguese and Jewish diasporas; post-colonial Lusophone world.
+Global interconnectivity, imagined and material worlds, aspirations, kinship/relatedness, anthropology of travel and tourism, imaginaries of responsibility & intelligibility, social identities, cultural constitution of the self, heritage, migration & diaspora, ethnographic theory and epistemology.
+Portuguese and Jewish diasporas; post-colonial Lusophone world; human beings.

 South Asia, Central Asia; comparative political sociology of water resources and development; technology and agrarian change; boundary work in natural resources management; interdisciplinary social theory.